CaffeinatedPanda15/DigitalPortfolio/README.md

 <img src="./Work%20Readiness/Personality%20Assessment.JPG" alt="Personality Assessment" width="500"/>

+During the third year of my course at the Cape Peninsula University of Technology i was tasked with completetion of a work module within our Work Readiness program.

 ### Create a CV

 <img src="./Work%20Readiness/Create%20CV.JPG" alt="Create CV" width="500"/>

+During the third year of my course at the Cape Peninsula University of Technology i was tasked with completetion of a work module within our Work Readiness program.

 ### CV Submission

 <img src="./Work%20Readiness/CV%20Submission.JPG" alt="CV Submission" width="500"/>

+During the third year of my course at the Cape Peninsula University of Technology i was tasked with completetion of a work module within our Work Readiness program.

 ### Business Communication